The award nomination program for 2024 is open until January 15, 2024

 Criteria: For outstanding scientific contributions in the area of metal chemistry and distinguished service to the Canadian metal chemistry science community.
 This award generally covers the science related to the processing and production of materials.

-The Metal Physics Award
+The Metal Physics Award (Open for nominations)

 History: The Metal Physics Award was conceived by Professor T.S.
 Hutchison of the Royal Military College of Canada to recognize achievements in fundamental physics of importance to the understanding of metals as materials.
 At the time of its first award to Z.S.
 Basinski in 1977, the advancement of dislocation theory was the very essence of the kind of achievement the award was intended to recognize.
-Although the Award since that time has been awarded for excellence in a much broader range of research achievement including advancement in non-metallic materials.
+Although the Award since that time has been awarded for excellence in a much broader range of research achievements including advancement in non-metallic materials.

 Criteria: For outstanding scientific contributions in the area of materials and distinguished service to the Canadian materials science and engineering community.
 This award more specifically covers material property fundamentals and materials characterization, including the development of measurement techniques in these areas.

-- Each award is normally made annually at CMSC and requires the delivery of a keynote lecture at that event.
+- Each award is made annually at CMSC and requires the delivery of a keynote lecture at that event.
 No more than one award is made per year.

 - All nominations will stand for 3 years.